-Most of the hosting companies will not check if the increase is real, or these are generated by bots, so you will need to do some detective work.
+Most of the hosting companies will not check if the increase is real, or if it’s generated by bots.
+So you’ll need to do some detective work.

 Here is the list of things you can check:

-- Check your Google Analytics, that might be a good place to start, as GA filters bots and it will give you some perspective compared with hosting numbers.
+- Check your Google Analytics.
+That might be a good place to start, as GA filters bots.
+It’ll give you some perspective compared with hosting numbers.

 - Reach out to the hosting company and ask them for access server logs.
 You could also check the logs to see if any of the IPs are showing multiple times.